 Approximately five Fulbright Outreach Program Fellowships will be awarded to outstanding students planning to begin Master’s degree studies at American universities in the fall semester of the 2017/2018 academic year.
-This program is open to Arab students and to Ethiopian students.
+This program is open to Arab-Israeli students and to Ethiopian-Israeli students.

 This program is open to students in all fields of study, except those in which hands-on contact with patients is required such as medicine, dental medicine, veterinary medicine, and nursing.